 The Ritz Restaurant

-Most recently we tried Friday Live at The Ritz where you can enjoy live entertainment as well as an exceptional dinner.
+Friday Live at The Ritz is a great opportunity to enjoy live entertainment as well as an exceptional dinner.
 My son and his partner are pictured in The Ritz Dining Room above.
 We thoroughly enjoyed the live swing dance band, great vocalists, and professional dancers.
 Diners are encouraged to get on the dance floor too!